John Gosling (cricketer, born 1833)

 John Frederick Gosling (19 February 1833 – 16 October 1882) was an English cricketer who made a single first-class cricket appearance for Kent County Cricket Club in 1858.
 He was born at North Cray in Kent, and educated at Rugby School.

-Gosling made his only appearance for Kent against an England side in 1858 at the St Lawrence Ground in Canterbury.
+Gosling made his only appearance for Kent against England in 1858 at the St Lawrence Ground in Canterbury.
 He died at Bream, Gloucestershire in October 1882 aged 49.